 Oliver, not only injured by the gunshot wound, also suffers from another fever, which causes him to lie in bed for many days.
 However the Maylies care for him with great interest, and soon he begins to regain his strength.
 Oliver asks Rose whether there is anything he can do to help the family, and Rose replies that, once Oliver's strength has returned, the family could use him around the house in "a hundred ways."

 It is typical of Oliver that, even as he is on the brink of serious illness again, he is only worried about what he might contribute to the Maylie household.
 It later becomes clear that Oliver's presence is a gift enough—the Maylies are overjoyed to have a young boy in their midst.

-Once Oliver is hardy enough to make the journey, he takes a wagon with Lorsborne back to London, in order to meet with Brownlow and Mrs. Bedwin, and to explain why he never returned from his trip to the bookseller's, so many weeks ago.
-As Lorsborne and Oliver are leaving Chertsey, however, Oliver spots the flop-house in Sudbury where he stayed, with Sikes and Crackit, the night before the robbery.
+Once Oliver is hardy enough to make the journey, he takes a wagon with Losborne back to London, in order to meet with Brownlow and Mrs. Bedwin, and to explain why he never returned from his trip to the bookseller's, so many weeks ago.
+As Losborne and Oliver are leaving Chertsey, however, Oliver spots the flop-house in Sudbury where he stayed, with Sikes and Crackit, the night before the robbery.

 It does seem hard to imagine that this flop-house, which was more or less hidden when Oliver and Sikes approached it earlier, should be visible in broad daylight from the street—but the scene ensuing is powerful, and strange, enough to make this recognition worthwhile.